LCC-CIT/CIS195-CourseMaterials/LessonPlans/CIS195-LP-W08-D2-Forms.md

 [TOC]

+## Introduction

+- Announcements
+- Review due dates
+- Answer questions about the lab assignment or anything else

 ## More Control Elements

 ### Selection Lists

 Selection lists present the user with a set of options from which they may select one (or more?).
 Selection lists are often displayed by the browser as a drop-down list or a scrollable list.